scrum2b/redmine_daily_status/README.md

     rake redmine:plugins:migrate NAME=redmine_daily_status

-After the plugin is installed and the db migration completed, you will need to restart Redmine for the plugin to be available.
+After the plugin is installed and the db migration completed, you will need to restart redmine for the plugin to be available.

 ## How to Use: